microsoft/RTVS-docs/index.md

 A. No. RTVS only supports 64-bit editions of R.

+**Q. What are the key missing features of RTVS currently?**

+A. There a number of these.
+For example:

+* There is no UI for package installation or creation
+* Variable Explorer does not allow edit, search, sort and supports global scope only
+* Refactoring in the Editor
+* Shiny apps inside RTVS (pop out is ok)
+* Interactive ggviz plots inside RTVS (pop out is ok)
+* Customization options when saving plots as PDF or bitmaps

+We'll be addressing these in the near future.

 **Q. I really like my current Visual Studio settings, but I want to try out the new Data Science settings.
 What should I do?**